SixArm/mast-cell-help/topics/leukotriene-inhibitors/index.md

 **Key points:**

-* **Action**: Leukotriene inhibitors help reduce inflammation, relax smooth muscles in the airways, decrease mucus secretion, and improve airflow.
+* **Action**: They help reduce inflammation, relax smooth muscles in the airways, and decrease mucus secretion.

-* **Asthma**: Leukotriene inhibitors are often used as maintenance therapy to manage asthma, particularly in individuals with mild to moderate persistent asthma or exercise-induced bronchoconstriction.
+* **Asthma**: They are often used as maintenance therapy to manage asthma, particularly in individuals with mild to moderate persistent asthma or exercise-induced bronchoconstriction.

-* **Allergic Rhinitis**: Leukotriene inhibitors are also used to treat allergic rhinitis, especially when symptoms are not adequately controlled with antihistamines or intranasal corticosteroids.
+* **Allergic Rhinitis**: They are used to treat allergic rhinitis, especially when symptoms are not adequately controlled with antihistamines or intranasal corticosteroids.

-* **Other Conditions**: Leukotriene inhibitors may have other potential uses in conditions such as chronic urticaria (hives), atopic dermatitis (eczema), and exercise-induced bronchoconstriction.
+* **Other Conditions**: They may have other potential uses in conditions such as chronic urticaria (hives), atopic dermatitis (eczema), and exercise-induced bronchoconstriction.

-* **Side Effects**: Common side effects of leukotriene inhibitors may include headache, gastrointestinal disturbances (such as nausea, diarrhea, or abdominal pain), fatigue, and upper respiratory tract infections.
-Rare but serious side effects, such as neuropsychiatric events or liver toxicity, have also been reported with some medications.
+* **Side Effects**: Common side effects may include headache, gastrointestinal disturbances (such as nausea, diarrhea, or abdominal pain), fatigue, and upper respiratory tract infections.
+Rare but serious side effects include neuropsychiatric events or liver toxicity.

 **Two main types:**